tmadau/swingy/README.md

+# Swingy:

-# Swingy: A GUI RPG game created using the SWING framework
+A GUI (Graphical User Interface) RPG game created using the SWING framework.